 What is Congenital Hip Dysplasia?

+Typically, the term developmental dysplasia of the hip (DDH) refers to patients born with dislocation or instability of the hip, which may then result in congenital hip dysplasia.
+More broadly, DDH may be defined simply as an abnormal growth of the hip.
 Abnormal development of the hip includes the osseous structures, such as the acetabulum and the proximal femur, as well as the labrum, capsule, and other soft tissues.
 This condition may occur at any time, from conception to skeletal maturity.
 The cause of DDH is not clear.
 However, some factors are known to contribute to the chance of a baby being born with DDH.
 Only 1 in 75 babies with a risk factor have a dislocated hip.

 Claiming for misdiagnosis of DDH

-Diagnosis at birth in hospital or at 8 weeks by the GP is best because if it is detected early it can usually be dealt with with simple, non-invasive treatment.
-Checks are also carried out by health visitors at 8-9 months and 2yrs.
+DDH claims involve the failure to diagnose and treat congenital hip dysplasia in a timely.
+They are typically brought against hospital paediatricians or general practitioners who negligently fail to detect the condition early so that appropriate treatment can be commenced.
+Diagnosis at birth in hospital or at 8 weeks by the GP is best because if detected early, it can usually be dealt with with simple, non-invasive treatment.
+Health visitors also carry out checks at 8-9 months and 2yrs.
 A delay in the diagnosis of hip dysplasia may result in unnecessary surgery and disability over the lifetime of the child.

 Risk Factors Include

-- Gender About 8 in 10 cases of DDH are female.
+- Gender: About 8 in 10 cases of DDH are female.
 This may be due to oestrogen (the female hormone) that is made by the female fetus (the unborn baby).
 This makes the ligaments stretchier and means that the bones are more likely to move out of position.

 Other abnormalities.
 If the baby has cerebral palsy, spinal cord problems or other nerve and muscle disorders, this increases the risk of developing DDH.
-DDH is also more common in premature babies or babies born weighing more than 5 kg. - Race The risk of a child having DDH is much greater in certain races.
+DDH is also more common in premature babies or babies born weighing more than 5 kg. - Race: The risk of a child having DDH is much greater in certain races.
 For example, DDH is much more common in Native American children and much less common in Chinese and African American children.
 This may be due partly to the position that Native American babies are swaddled in.

 More specific terms are often used to describe the condition more precisely; these are defined as follows: